-The MariaDB Foundation is pleased to announce the availability of MariaDB 10.4.12, MariaDB 10.3.22, MariaDB 10.2.31, MariaDB 10.1.44 and MariaDB 5.5.67, the latest stable releases in their respective series.
+The MariaDB Foundation is pleased to announce the availability of MariaDB 10.5.3, the first Release Candidate in the MariaDB 10.5 development series.

 See the release notes and changelogs for details.

 Alexey Botchkov (MariaDB Corporation)

 Alice Sherepa (MariaDB Corporation)

 Andrew Hutchings (MariaDB Corporation)

 Anel Husakovic (MariaDB Foundation)